CIA activities in the Philippines: 1950s

 Shortly after becoming Defense Minister in 1950, future Philippines president Ramon Magsaysay began a series of programs to undermine the popularity of the Huks nationally.
 The first program organized a Defense Corps, starting from 1950 and ending in 1955, to resettle Huks and their families.
 In 1954, in order to win more favor from the general populace, Magsaysay created the National Resettlement and Rehabilitation agency, which redistributed land to the peasants of the Philippines, as well as encouraging migration to the more rural areas of the country.
 By the time Magsaysay died in 1957, he had completely undermined the Huk movement, changing it from a strong movement with thousands of armed insurgents to a few hundred with little public support.

 The CIA engaged in psyops.
-They spread rumours that there was a local aswang or 'vampire'.
+They spread rumors that there was a local aswang or "vampire".
 They then punctured holes in the corpse of a Huk and drained all the blood from his body before leaving the body to be discovered on a road.
 According to a retrospective study of the anti-Huk counterinsurgency, local anti-communist Filipinos were recruited as part of OPERATION COVERUP.
 As part of COVERUP, anti-communist were trained in "special operations and in impersonating the insurgents," before settling "into the local community as farmers and laborers.
 From their base in a house rented by the unit...they reported on guerrilla activities, ambushed several Huk patrols, and carried out a number of 'snatch' operations against local Huk officials.
 Before the operation ended, seventy Huk officials disappeared and almost all guerrilla activities in the area were documented."

 The report also describes another psyop meant to sow discord among the Huk insurgents, stating that "a plane flew over a small battle and called down to the surprised Huks below by name.
 As the pilot departed, he thanked several 'informers' on the ground and wished them good luck in escaping injury as a result of helping the Army find their unit.
 The Huks stared at one another, especially those whose names were called out, and wondered how much of what they had just heard was true.
 Could their comrades be informers?
 They just couldn't be sure."
 This operation was a success; the report notes that "several mock trials were held and more than one innocent guerrilla was put before a convenient wall.
 Those who watched the execution must surely have prayed that the next plane to fly over them didn't have a list with their names on it."

 The CIA's experiments in psychological warfare would have a lasting impact on American counterinsurgencies throughout the twentieth and twenty-first centuries; When CIA director Allen Dulles assigned Edward Lansdale to Indochina, he told Lansdale "to do what you did in the Philippines [in Vietnam]."
 Lansdale's successes in the Philippines greatly influenced the development of the Phoenix Program, the CIA-led program of surveillance, abduction, and torture intended to disrupt the Viet Cong insurgency in South Vietnam.